Teza (river)

 The Teza (Те́за) is a river in Ivanovo Oblast, Russia.
 It is a left tributary of the Klyazma, which is in turn a tributary of the Oka.
 It has a length of 192 kilometers and a drainage basin with an area of 3,450 square kilometers.
 Annual flooding occurs between April and the middle of May.
-It is under ice starting some time between the beginning of November to the beginning of December until some time in April.
+It freezes up between the beginning of November and the beginning of December and breaks up some time in April.
 The city of Shuya is located on the Teza.

-The main tributaries of Teza are Lulekh, Parsha, Molokhta, Nozyga, Postna.
+The main tributaries of the Teza are Lulekh, Parsha, Molokhta, Nozyga, Postna.

 The Teza valley was historically an important textile-industry region.